arcus/education_modules/r_reshape_long_wide/r_reshape_long_wide.md

 Sometimes you might have additional columns that help specify an observation (such as year).
 Maybe we poll students about their preferences yearly and have wide data that looks like this:

 | name | year | age | fave_dinosaur | fave_movie |
 | ---- | --- | --- | ------------- | ---------- |
 | Ayana | 2021 | 7 | stegosaurus | Coco |
 | Ayana | 2022 | 8 | stegosaurus | Encanto |

-Because the first two columns together indicate a single observation, we could pivot that data longer to look like this:
+Because the first two columns together indicate a single observation, we could pivot that data longer to look like this, keeping `name` and `year` and pivoting the rest of the variables.

 | name | year | variable_name | value |
 | ---- | --- | ----- | --- |